Manage Wireguard Configurations

 How to Create a Site-to-Site VPN/Overlay Network using Wireguard

 Wireguard supports a wide range of overlay architecture designs.
-The most common architecture used with Nodegrids is the Server-Client architecture, which supports host-to-host and site-to-site communication.
+The most common architecture used with Nodegrid is the Server-Client architecture, which supports host-to-host and site-to-site communication.
 Wireguard does not directly differentiate between clients and servers.
 The main difference is that a server actively listens for incoming connections on a specified UDP port.

 Another aspect that must be mentioned is the native support for roaming connections, which sets Wireguard apart from other VPN technologies like IPSec and OpenVPN.
 Wireguard sessions are not bound to a specific interface or network on either the client or the server site.
 Tunnels can dynamically change interfaces and networks without closing the session.
 This process is supported from both ends by dynamically updating the other side over changing endpoint details, like roaming IP Addresses or dynamically assigned ports.
 The result is a dynamic failover of the overlay network without impact on existing sessions or the need to re-establish connections which utilize the tunnel.